openresty/lua-resty-dns/README.markdown

 Name
 ====

-lua-resty-dns - Lua DNS client driver for the ngx_lua based on the cosocket API
+lua-resty-dns - Lua DNS resolver for the ngx_lua based on the cosocket API

 Status
 ======